Arthur-Milchior/anki-keep-card-in-reviewer/README.md

 This add-on simply ensure this, as long as the note of the card in the reviewer has not been deleted or modified, it stays displayed.

-You may also want to install add-on ("edited" value of note is not changed unless card is really edited.)[https://ankiweb.net/shared/info/153450853] to ensure that note are not seen as edited unless they really are.

 ## Warning

 ### Error message